 learn-russian-immersion

 This program is more flexible than most when it comes to academics since there’s a bigger focus on socializing in order to get the best Russian immersion experience possible.

-In addition to program fees, Middlebury presents prospective students with a list of estimated personal expenses (like books and meals) for each of its three host cities—perfect for planning out your budget before you go.
+In addition to program fees, Middlebury presents prospective students with a list of estimated personal expenses (like books and meals)—perfect for planning out your budget before you go.

+learn-russian-immersion